oughtinc/primer/chapters/amplification/one-step-amplification.md

     answer = (await recipe.agent().answer(prompt=prompt, multiline=False)).strip('" ')
     return answer

-async def answer_by_amplification(*, question: str = "What is the effect of creatine on cognition?"):
+async def answer_by_amplification(question: str = "What is the effect of creatine on cognition?"):
     subs = await get_subs(question)
     response = await answer(question=question, subs=subs)
     return response

 recipe.main(answer_by_amplification)
 ```

 {% endcode %}

 If we run it, we get:

 {% code overflow="wrap" %}

 ```
 The effect of creatine on cognition is mixed.
 Some studies have found that creatine can help improve memory and reaction time, while other studies have found no significant effects.
 It is possible that the effects of creatine on cognition may vary depending on the individual.
 ```

 {% endcode %}

 Compare with the unamplified answer:

 {% code overflow="wrap" %}

 ```
 Creatine has been shown to improve cognition in people with Alzheimer's disease and other forms of dementia.
 ```

 {% endcode %}